HanKyungSung/inviteyou/README.md

 ## `.env`
 - `REACT_APP_API_URL`: Default set to `http://localhost:8080` for local backend.
 - `DISABLE_ESLINT_PLUGIN`: Default set to `false`.
 We set this to `true` when we need to disable it for reasons.
+- `SECRET_KEY`: Random generated secret key to use authentication.

 ## This is mobile invitaion project.